lydell/elm-watch/README.md

 - **Elm centric.** elm-watch puts Elm at the heart.
 Let’s take advantage of Elm’s unique capabilities, like `elm make --output /dev/null` for super fast type checking of apps you’re not currently focusing on!
 - [**Reasonably hackable.**](#postprocess) Ever wanted to adjust Elm’s compiled JS?
 That’s just a `String -> String` function away for both development and production builds.
 - **Well tested.** elm-watch has 100 % test coverage, save for a few ignore coverage comments. elm-watch is serious about stability.
+- **Super scalable.** elm-watch can handle many Elm apps without getting slow.
+Only the apps you work on get compiled – in most recently used order.
+The rest are only type checked, which is faster.

 ## What elm-watch is _not_